-Captain Joe DePete serves as the eleventh president of the Air Line Pilots Association, International (ALPA), which represents over 63,000 professional airline pilots in the United States and Canada and is the largest nongovernmental aviation safety organization in the world.
-He was elected at the union’s 47th Board of Directors meeting on Oct.
-17, 2018, and began his four-year term on Jan.
-1, 2019.
+Since January 2019, Capt.
+Joe DePete has served as the eleventh president of the Air Line Pilots Association, Int’l (ALPA), which represents more than 63,000 professional airline pilots in the United States and Canada and is the largest nongovernmental aviation safety organization in the world.

-Prior to his current role, Captain DePete served as ALPA first vice president and national safety coordinator, overseeing the Association’s Air Safety Organization, which manages the union’s Safety, Security, Pilot Assistance, and Jumpseat programs, and as treasurer for the Association’s political action committee, ALPA-PAC.
+Before his presidency, Capt.
+DePete served as ALPA first vice president and national safety coordinator, overseeing the Association’s Air Safety Organization, which manages the union’s Safety, Security, Pilot Assistance, and Jumpseat programs.
+Read more